maxhuebler/turnip-discord-bot/README.md

 - Fetches relevant data from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and sends it back to the server channel.

 ### Commands
-Passing the commands below with no arguments will print out a list of relevant data from users in a server.
+Passing the commands below with no arguments will print out a sorted list of relevant data from users in the server.
 If a user passes in an argument, the bot will then update their price of turnips or native fruit respectively.
 ```
 !buying {price}
 !fruit {fruit}
+!shells {price}
 ```
 These commands allow the user to specify and sort a list of fish or bugs by location, price, and availability.
 ```